-Your credit score is made up by several different factors.
+Your credit score is made up of several different factors.

-Your payment history, mix of credit types and even the number of credit inquiries are accounted for in your FICO score.
+Your payment history, a mix of credit types, and even the number of credit inquiries are accounted for in your FICO score.

-What some people don’t know is that the amount of available credit you’re using, called your credit utilization ratio, makes up 30% of your overall score.
+Some people don’t know that the amount of available credit you’re using, called your credit utilization ratio, makes up 30% of your overall score.

-In this article we’re going to explain what your credit utilization ratio is and what ratio is ideal for the best credit score.
+In this article, we will explain what your credit utilization ratio is and what ratio is ideal for the best credit score.

 What Does Credit Utilization Mean?